|(a) Implementation. The provisions of this section

 (b) General requirements.
 This course is recommended

-Principles of Manufacturing.
-Students shall be awarded one credit
+requirement.
+Students shall be awarded one credit for successful completion

 (1) Career and technical education instruction provides

 content aligned with challenging academic standards, industry-relevant

 technical knowledge, and college and career readiness skills for students

 to further their education and succeed in current and emerging professions.